 Systems aren’t just for chaos in the morning, either.

-I’ve used the Choremonster app for my kids, and it was pretty effective until they were constantly having their ipads taken away because of behavior or bad grades (both which I blame on their dad, by the way.)
-Then I found cute little clipboards that hang on our chalkboard (because they’re all about feeling like they need cute office supplies), and this helped them keep track of their chores.
+I’ve used the Choremonster app for my kids.
+It was pretty effective.
+Until they were constantly having their ipads taken away because of behavior or bad grades.
+(Both which I blame on their dad, by the way.)
+Then I found cute little clipboards that hang on our chalkboard.
+(Because they’re all about feeling like they need cute office supplies.)
+And this helped them keep track of their chores.
 They checked off the list, showed it to me, and I wrote down their points.

 We call these new ‘rules’ when they pop up now. (ie: RULE: no acting like hooligans with screaming, running around, and wrestling with the dog in Mama and Daddy’s bedroom–because this happens every friggin day while I’m doing hair for 4 females anytime we leave the house, and the noise makes me want to just rip my own hair out–I seriously am working on my stress levels, I promise.
-Have you read my post about yoga?
-It’s saving me these days…lol, but dead serious.)
+Yoga is saving me these days…lol, but dead serious.)

 Want a step-by-step workbook to help you automate your life?
 It’s in the Resource Vault! ?
 Subscribe and get access to the Resource Vault for free! ?